Afripride

 Vice President

-Grace serves as the Vice President of the AWC, where she helps shape the cooperative’s strategic direction and collaborates closely with stakeholders to ensure initiatives are successfully implemented.
-She is currently leading a project that will empower and educate BWOP on their financial capabilities.
-Grace is a senior Quality, Safety, Compliance and Risk Management executive with extensive experience in the transportation and aviation industries.
-She is currently working with a global logistics organization.
-Grace is also a consultant, trainer, management systems lead auditor, wife and mother.
+Grace serves as the Vice President of the AWC, where she plays a key role in shaping the cooperative’s strategic direction.
+She collaborates closely with stakeholders to ensure the successful implementation of initiatives.
+Currently, she’s leading a project aimed at empowering and educating Afro-Canadians on their financial capabilities.
+Grace is a senior executive with extensive experience in the education, standardization and aviation sectors.
+Her expertise spans Quality, Safety, Compliance, and Risk Management.
+She’s currently working with the World's largest online retailer and multinational technology company.
+Beyond her professional life, Grace is a consultant, trainer, operation systems lead auditor, a wife, and mother.

 grace@afripridewomencoop.com